szomer/Time-Complexity/README.md

 # Code Performance

 Run code snippets live in your browser.
-Give an input size (n) and calulate the runtime in miliseconds, displayed in a graph.
+Give an input size (n) and calulate the runtime (miliseconds), displayed in a graph.

 - React frontend framework
 - ReCharts library for the graph